JayJohnson1/dev-notes/hub-tips.md

 ```
 $ alias git=hub
 ```

+### Clone a WordPress theme & Install a local Git repository
-* copy a url from a repo on github (git@github.com:JayJohnson1/my-repo.git)
+* copy a url from a repository on Github.com (git@github.com:JayJohnson1/wurtlepress.git)
 * change directories into your Sites folder
 ```
 $ cd Sites
 ```
-* clone your remote repo
+* clone the custom WordPress theme into a folder called tmnt
 ```
-$ git clone git@github.com:JayJohnson1/my-repo.git
+$ git clone git@github.com:JayJohnson1/wurtlepress.git tmnt
 ```
-* change directories into your local repo folder
+* change directories into your local repo folder (tmnt)
 ```
-$ cd my-repo
+$ cd tmnt
 ```
 * trash your .git file
 ```